leuchine/leuchine.github.io/content/post/recruitment/index.md

   preview_only: false
   filename: featured.jpg
 ---
-I have multiple fully-funded PhD, MPhil, Postdoc, RA, and intern positions at the Department of Computer Science, the University of Hong Kong.
+I have multiple fully-funded PhD, MPhil, postdoc, RA, and intern positions available at the Department of Computer Science, the University of Hong Kong.
 I am affiliated with [the HKU-SCF FinTech Academy](https://fintechacademy.cs.hku.hk/) and [the HKU NLP group](https://nlp.cs.hku.hk/).

 #### Goal and Style

 The goal of research is to generate knowledge and train new researchers.
 The prime motivation of publishing papers is to provide insights and make real-world impact.
 I hope to build a close-knit and focused group, where I value one-on-one meetings with group members and team collaboration.
-Eventually, I hope my students can develop their own research tastes and pursue their research agenda independently.
+Eventually, I hope my team members can develop their own research tastes and pursue their research agenda independently.

 #### Ongoing Projects

 My research interests include natural language processing and machine learning.
-I value real-world applications.
 Here are some ongoing projects in my research group.

 1. Natural language processing: large language models and data-centric AI (e.g. data quality and synthetic data generation).
 2. AI for finance: financial NLP and AI for blockchain/web3.